cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 ```
 cue.mod
 |-- module.cue  // The module file
-|-- pkg         // copies of external packages
+|-- pkg         // Copies of external packages
-|-- gen         // files generated from external sources
+|-- gen         // Files generated from external sources
-|-- usr         // user-defined constraints
+|-- usr         // User-defined constraints
 ```

-Aside from an occasional addition to the `usr` subdirectory or tweak to `module.cue`, this directory is predominantly managed by the `cue` tool.
+Aside from an occasional addition to the `usr` subdirectory or tweak to the `module.cue` file, this directory is predominantly managed by the `cue` tool.

-The `module.cue` file defines settings such as globally unique _module identifier_ (more on this in the [Import Path](#ImportPath) section).
+The `module.cue` file defines settings such as the globally unique _module identifier_ (more on this in the [Import Path](#ImportPath) section).
 This information allows packages defined within the module to be importable within the module itself.